-If you’re enrolling in your company retirement plan, your company may offer you a choice: Roth vs. traditional 401(k).
+If you’re enrolling in your company retirement plan, your company may offer you a choice: a Roth 401(k) or a traditional 401(k).

 In this article, I’ll explain why the tax implications are the biggest differences between contributing to a Roth 401(k) vs. a traditional 401(k).
 I’ll also outline the circumstances that may lead you to choose one over the other.